 - By submitting a Film to the Festival, the Filmmaker agrees to allow the Film to be screened at the Festival and to allow short portions of the Film to be used by the Festival for promotional purposes.

 - Filmmakers must fill out a submission form and all fees must be paid before the deadline for a film to be eligible for the festival.
 Submission fees will not be refunded if a Film is disqualified or not selected to be shown at the Festival.
 Submission fees are $50 for films under 30 minutes and $75 for films over 30 minutes.

-- Late entries will be accepted until December 2nd, 2016 (The Late Deadline has been extended to December 5th!).
+- Late entries will be accepted until November 6th, 2017.
 Late submission fees are $100 for films under 30 minutes and $150 for films over 30 minutes.

 - All Films must be submitted according to the guidelines listed in Section II: Submission Guidelines and must be uploaded by the deadline to qualify.
-Submission deadline is November 5th, 2016 or December 2nd, 2016 if registering as a late entry.
+Submission deadline is October 2nd, 2017 or November 6th, 2017 if registering as a late entry.

 - Films will be selected based on excellence in their work and alignment with the Festival guidelines and objectives as explained in Section V: Film Submission Considerations.

 - Filmmakers may submit multiple Films, however, each Film must be accompanied by its own entrance fee and submission form.

 - Once the Films have been reviewed and the selection process is complete, Filmmakers will be notified using the contact information included in the submission form.
 It is the sole responsibility of the Filmmaker to insure that the Festival has the necessary and correct contact information.

 - The Festival is under no obligation to provide feedback on individual Films or on the selection process.

 - Films that contain significant non-English dialogue must include English subtitles.